Chufeng-Jiang/Chufeng-Jiang.github.io/_pages/movie.md

   <a href="https://www.linkedin.com/pulse/places-my-heart-acknowledgements-28th-aug-2024-chufeng-beza-jiang-ummse/" style="font-size: 16px; font-weight: bold;">PLACES IN MY HEART - ACKNOWLEDGEMENTS (28th Aug, 2024)</a>
 </div> -->

-> The original Chinese version of this page can be found in the latter half.
+> The original Chinese version of this page can be found in the latter half.<br>
 > The Movie can be found at [Ashes of Time Redux | Full Movie | Piece Of The Action](https://www.youtube.com/watch?v=t0PTHlSCJl0)

 This is my favorite movie.
 I like the The Northern Beggar **Hong Qigong** most.